BVRITHY/Medihome-Website/README.md

 Contributors of the project :
-BVRIT HYDERABAD College of Engineering for Women 20WH1A0517 - Padigela Manasa
+BVRIT HYDERABAD College of Engineering for Women :
+20WH1A0517 - Padigela Manasa,
-20WH1A0519 - Gaddam Sathwika
+20WH1A0519 - Gaddam Sathwika,
-20WH1A0531 - Kalam Priyatha
+20WH1A0531 - Kalam Priyatha,
-20WH1A0544 - B Sri Varshini
+20WH1A0544 - B Sri Varshini.